NCAR/climate-primer-water/doc/ch2_climatewater.rst

 .. dropdown:: What is practical?

     The “\ **what is practical**\ ” question is related to the realities of the project, such as the availability of resources, time, and personnel.
-    Questions to think about include the following:
+    Questions to consider include the following.

     -  Do you have the necessary resources and modeling capabilities?

     -  How might climate change affect your modeling approach?

-    -  What climate change influences are practical to represent?
+    -  Which climate-change influences can be represented practically?

     Is it practical to expect that your study will sufficiently model system metrics?
-You may need to consider the following questions to answer that:
+You may need to consider the following questions to answer that.

     -  Are the models needed to incorporate climate change readily available?